-- They mix essential oils properly without the use of heat, thus putting them into the air in a texture that you can easily draw in.
+- They mix essential oils properly without the use of heat, thus putting them into the air in a consistency that you can easily beathe in.

-Few of the essential oils that work best in the air treatment include Tea Tree, Ginger, Sandalwood, Clary Sage, Geranium, Rose, Lavender, Peppermint, Rosemary, Eucalyptus, Cypress, Niaouli, Marjoram, Frankincense and Blue Chamomile.
+Few of the essential oils that work best in the air treatment include Tea Tree, Ginger, Sandalwood, Clary Sage, Geranium, Rose, Lavender, Peppermint, Rosemary, Eucalyptus, Cypress, Niaouli, Marjoram, Frankincense and Roman Chamomile.

 Essential oil blends available in the market for air therapy are equally good choices to go with.
-It is worth nothing that Eucalyptus essential oil should not be used during the time of attack.
-You can use Lavender oil in a diffuser even during the attack as it helps in relaxing the spasms in the lungs.
+It is worth nothing that eucalyptus essential oil should not be used during the time of attack.
+Instead, you can use lavender in a diffuser even during the attack as it helps in relaxing the spasms in the lungs.
 This might stop the attack right in its tracks or lower its extent.
-In addition, Lavender eases the mind, helping to alleviate the panic when you feel you cannot hold your breath.
+In addition, lavender eases the mind, helping to alleviate the panic when you feel you cannot hold your breath.

-While promoting a peaceful sleep, Lavender also has a potential to clear your respiratory tract.
-When mixed with two other essential oils, it might help reduce asthma attacks.
-Here is how to use Lavender for best possible relief in asthma:
+While promoting a peaceful sleep, lavender has the potential to clear your respiratory tract.
+When mixed with these two other essential oils, it might help reduce asthma attacks.
+Here is how to use lavender for best possible relief in asthma:

-Mix these 3 essential oils together and use the blend in a diffuser.
-Due to its ability to relax the nerves, I often use Lavender to alleviate coughs and to facilitate breathing during cold and flu.
-While being popular as an ingredient of most of the essential oil blends used in inhalers and vaporizers, Lavender can also be rubbed on the chest.
+Mix these 3 essential oils and use the blend in a diffuser.
+Due to its ability to relax the nerves, I often use lavender to alleviate coughs and to facilitate breathing during the cold and flu season.
+While being popular as an ingredient in most essential oil blends used in inhalers and vaporizers, lavender diluted in a carrier oil can also be rubbed on the chest.

-Using oils that are highly relaxing and beneficial for the respiratory system, this mix deepens the breath and reduces the extent of an asthma attack.
+Add the above essential oils in a diffuser and inhale.
+The above blend is highly relaxing and beneficial for the respiratory system and reduces the likelihood of an asthma attack.

 How To Use